martinbogo/meshbbs/README.md

 <div align="center">

-**🎯 MeshBBS - Bringing bulletin board systems to the mesh networking age! 📡**
+**🎯 Meshbbs - Bringing bulletin board systems to the mesh networking age! 📡**

 *Built with ❤️ for the mesh networking community*